quick start action guide

 • To give to charity or support your favorite non-profit?

-There is no wrong answer – but whatever your answer is, you need to be very clear about it so you're fully aware of why you're doing all this work in the first place.
+There is no wrong answer, but however you answer, you need to be very clear about it so you're fully aware of why you're doing all this work in the first place.

 Why is this important?
-Because there will inevitably come a time when you feel like giving up.
+Because there will inevitably be a time when you feel like giving up.

 Running a business isn't easy.
 Everyone struggles, and if you can't constantly remember your WHY – it will be much harder to pick yourself back up when the going gets tough.